Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Kansas City has hit the over twice in six home games this year.

-- Green Bay is 4-1 against the spread, and 4-1 overall, in away games.
+- Green Bay is 4-1 overall, and 4-1 against the spread, away from home.

-- In five away games this year, Green Bay has hit the over once.
+- Green Bay has hit the over once in five away games this year.

 Powered by Data Skrive.